Season of Strangers

 Season of Strangers (sometimes referred as haiku film) is 1959 unfinished American 16 mm black and white Avant-garde-experimental short film directed by Maya Deren.

 Production

 The film began as a part of Deren's workshop which took place in Woodstock, New York, during July 6 to July 25 in 1959.
 Deren after claimed that the location was important for the structure of the film.
-Also the lyrical aspect of Japanese Haiku motivated the fim as well.
+The lyrical aspect of Japanese Haiku motivated the film as well.